-During any period of this type, whether you are making minimal payments or have successfully achieved “currently not collectible” status, the penalties, interest and fees will continue to mount.
-There is a 10-year statute of limitation on back taxes and if your status is “currently not collectible” at the time of the ten years running out, then you no longer owe the tax debt.
+During any period of this type, whether you are making minimal payments or have successfully achieved currently not collectible status, the penalties, interest and fees will continue to mount.
+There is a 10-year statute of limitation on back taxes and if your status is currently not collectible at the time of the ten years running out, then you no longer owe the back taxes.
 Be sure to double check with the IRS instead of just assuming that you no longer owe taxes.
-It’s very important to stay on top of your tax liability with regular filings and quick correspondence to IRS notices.
+Its very important to stay on top of your tax liability with regular filings and quick correspondence to IRS notices.

 IRS laws and statues can be complex and confusing.
 The Tax Resolvers can assist you in determining if this is the right direction for your case.
 We examine your finances and your tax liability and help you understand all your choices.
 This can be valuable for taxpayers.
 You can calmly discuss your situation with experts and then learn about the government programs available.
 Please contact The Tax Resolvers and allow us to help you navigate the maze of confusing IRS topics.